BackupTheBerlios/hjb-svn/trunk/docs/rst/detailed-design/message-translation.rst

 ---------------

-All JMS messages have a fixed set of standard header fields, which JMS represents as typed attributes of the JMS message class.
+All JMS messages have a fixed set of standard header fields, which JMS represents as typed attributes on the JMS message class.
 In addition, they may optionally have application-specific message properties (see [JMSSpec]_ for a full description).